Alpha Camelopardalis

 Alpha Camelopardalis is a blue hued star in the northern constellation of Camelopardalis.
 Its name is a Bayer designation that is Latinized from α Camelopardalis, and abbreviated Alpha Cam or α Cam.
 With an apparent visual magnitude of 4.3, it is visible to the naked eye as the third-brightest star in this not-very-prominent circumpolar constellation; the first and second-brightest stars being Beta Camelopardalis and CS Camelopardalis, respectively.
-It is the farthest constellational star, with a distance of approximately 6000 ly from Earth based on parallax measurements.

 Description

-Alpha Camelopardalis has a stellar classification of O9 Ia, with the 'Ia' luminosity class indicating that it is an O-type luminous supergiant.
+Alpha Camelopardalis has a stellar classification of O9 Ia, with the 'Ia' luminosity class indicating that it is a luminous O-type blue supergiant.
 It is a massive star with 37.6 times the mass of the Sun and 32.5 times the Sun's radius.
 The effective temperature of the outer envelope is 29,000 K; much hotter than the Sun's effective temperature of 5,778 K, giving it the characteristic blue hue of an O-type star.
 It is emitting 676,000 times the luminosity of the Sun and is a weak X-ray emitter.
 It has a high rate of spin, showing a projected rotational velocity of 100 km/s.

 Variations in the profiles of Alpha Camelopardalis' spectral lines are caused by fluctuations in the photosphere and stellar wind.
 This may be caused by non-radial pulsations.
 The absorption lines in the optical spectrum show radial velocity variations, although there is significant uncertainty about the period.
 Estimates range from a period as low as 0.36 days up to 2.93 days.
 The stellar wind from this star is not smooth and continuous, but instead shows a behavior indicating clumping at both large and small scales.
 This star is losing mass rapidly through its stellar wind at a rate of approximately 6.3×10^-6 solar masses per year, or the equivalent of the mass of the Sun every 160,000 years.